 The games chosen for the day were from a variety of activities that suits children with different levels of disability involving motor skills, cognitive skills, social skills and daily living activities.
 Some of the games were :

-All the children received gifts and prizes from Mr. Hemanth Kumar, who was visibly moved seeing how each child had made the best attempt in participating in the event.
-He said that he had been to, many a sports meet but this was his first experience with special children and he would never forget it.
+Children from other special schools and mainstream schools joined the Sports Meet and took part in the Inter School Events.
+All the children received gifts and prizes from Sub Inspector M C Ramesh, who was visibly moved seeing how each child had made the best attempt in participating in the event.
+He said that he had never been to a sports event like this, this being his first experience with special children he would never forget it.
 The sprit exhibited by the children was worthy of emulation and he said he will remember that in future.

-The meet came to an end with vote of thanks by Group Head Mrs. Sumathi followed by the National Anthem.
+The meet came to an end with vote of thanks by Group Head Mrs. Sumathi followed by the National Anthem and light refreshments.